 See the complete list of exceptions here (Hebrew).

-Please note: All travelers to Israel need to quarantine for 14 days upon arrival.
-Furthermore, even in the permitted circumstances, one must still obtain permission to enter by emailing the nearest Israeli embassy or consulate.
-See here for a list of all Israeli outposts.
+Please note: All travelers to Israel must quarantine for 14 days upon arrival, unless arriving from a Green country.
+Furthermore, even in permitted circumstances, one must still obtain an entry permit before travel.
+Entry permits must be applied for via your nearest Israeli embassy or consulate; consulate; see here for a list of locations.
+The email of the New York consulate is firstname.lastname@example.org.

 Applications must include: